Blog · Analysis · Last reviewed June 23, 2026

 The technical claim is not just image quality.
 Genie 3 must respond to user action, maintain a trajectory over time, preserve enough consistency for revisiting locations, and generate frames repeatedly as new inputs arrive.
 DeepMind says its generated environments can remain largely consistent for several minutes, with visual memory reaching about a minute.

 In January 2026, Google turned that research direction into Project Genie, an experimental prototype for Google AI Ultra subscribers in the United States.
 Users could create, explore, and remix interactive worlds from text and images.
 On May 19, 2026, Google expanded Project Genie globally for eligible Google AI Ultra subscribers and added Street View grounding for U.S. locations.
-Google described the new feature as connecting Genie's generative power with Street View imagery so worlds could be anchored in real places.
+Google described the new feature as connecting Genie's generative power with Street View imagery so worlds could be anchored in real places, while still calling Project Genie an experimental research prototype.

 That date matters.
 The old split between "real map" and "imaginary world" is weakening.
 A user can begin from a recognizable place, mutate it, enter it, and explore a generated version that borrows authority from geography.
 This can be playful: a bridge under water, a historic district in another era, a familiar street transformed into a fantasy scene.
 But it also trains a habit of mind.
 A place becomes something a model can complete.